-A Cohabitation Agreement is a comprehensive and bespoke contract that formalises what cohabiting couples wish to happen in the event of separation, or death.
+A Cohabitation Agreement (cohabitation contract) is a comprehensive and bespoke contract that formalises what cohabiting couples wish to happen in the event of separation, or death.
 It sets out mutually agreed plans for jointly and individually owned assets, property, finances, child arrangements, and any other personal arrangements that couples wish to include.

 As well as providing security, Cohabitation Agreements are designed to:

 Establish responsibility for jointly and individually owned assets including property, pensions and savings

 Agree how financial obligations such as rent, mortgage and other household bills will be maintained